Corey Bailey

 times, the process I now use for lubricating audio tapes involves a custom built,

-stationary felt pad.
-(Fig. 3) I evolved to the stationary felt pad method because it
+stationary felt pad (Fig. 3).
+I went to the stationary felt pad method because it

 was somewhat faster (I have transfered a lot of tapes) and it is more of a hands-